opencost/opencost/CODE_OF_CONDUCT.md

 # Reporting

-For incidents occurring in the Kubecost community, contact the Kubecost Code of Conduct Committee via conduct@kubecost.com.
+For incidents occurring in the OpenCost community, contact the OpenCost Code of Conduct Committee via conduct@kubecost.com.
 You can expect a response within two business days.
-For other projects, please contact the Kubecost staff via conduct@kubecost.com.
+For other projects, please contact the OpenCost staff via conduct@kubecost.com.
 You can expect a response within three business days.

 # Enforcement

-The Kubecost project's Code of Conduct Committee enforces code of conduct issues.
-For all other projects, the Kubecost enforces code of conduct issues.
+The OpenCost project's Code of Conduct Committee enforces code of conduct issues.
+For all other projects, the OpenCost enforces code of conduct issues.
-Both bodies try to resolve incidents without punishment, but may remove people from the project or Kubecost communities at their discretion.
+Both bodies try to resolve incidents without punishment, but may remove people from the project or OpenCost communities at their discretion.

 # Acknowledgements
 This Code of Conduct is adapted from the Contributor Covenant (http://contributor-covenant.org), version 2.0 available at http://contributor-covenant.org/version/2/0/code_of_conduct/